sscien/pecgs-pipeline/README.md

 #### Inputs

 There are multiple pipeline variants that are dependent on available input data types.
-Currently there are only two variants, but more will be available soon.
+Currently there are only three variants, but more will be available soon.

 The inputs to the pipeline are specified in a **run list** file.
 See an example run list [here](https://github.com/ding-lab/pecgs-pipeline/blob/master/examples/MMRF_1250/run_list.txt).
 This is a tab-sperated file with the following columns (some input related columns are dependent on pipeline variant, and are listed below):